eprover/PyRes/README.md

 `make starexec`

-**THIS MIGHT OVERWRITE THE FOLDER $(HOME)/StarExec OR FILES INSIDE WITHOUT FURTHER WARNING.**
+This creates a .ZIP file named "StarExec_$(version).zip" in the folder $(HOME)/StarExec.
+The version and the directory can be customized in the Makefile.

 The .ZIP file does not only include Python files but also configurations that specify e.g., selected optimizations.

-In the Makefile you can specify which configurations should be included in the .ZIP file.
+In the Makefile you can also specify which configurations should be included in the .ZIP file.

 ## Result in the Output